Visiting Blackpool for the First Time: 11 Essential Travel Tips

 Mary’s Shell in Cleveleys near Blackpool

-There are a few words and phrases used in Blackpool that you might not have heard in the UK.
-So here’s a quick rundown of some of the most common phrases to save you from confusion!
+There are a few words and phrases commonly used in Blackpool and northwest England that you might not hear elsewhere in the UK.
+Here’s a quick rundown of some local expressions you may come across:

 • Ey up cocker: Hello.